cfu288/mere-medical/libs/emr-pipeline/README.md

 | Don't collapse DSTU2/R4 tenant identity   | 1,168 Cerner ids legitimately exist in both versions, so `fhir_version` is part of the tenant key.                                                          |
 | Single-instance vendors are not rows      | `tenants` holds rows a user selects between; one-endpoint vendors (VA, OnPatient, NextGen) stay as literals in `fhir-oauth`.                                |
 | Retention: keep every downloaded body     | Pruning before sizes are measured defeats the store's purpose; no `prune` command exists yet.                                                               |

+## Accepted limits

+- Two extract runs of one scope in the same millisecond would collide on the snapshot uniqueness key and abort.
+Fine for a monthly job.
+- The artifact rename and the `publications` insert are two steps across two databases; a crash between them ships an artifact whose history row only arrives with the next publish.
+- A vendor reassigning a url from a delisted tenant to a new one would hand the old tenant the new owner's auth urls.
+Base urls are tenant-specific for every vendor except athena's deliberately shared one.
+- Publishing twice from one warehouse yields identical rows and ids because inserts are ordered, though file bytes may differ.